hummingbot/hummingbot-site/docs/installation/index.md

 - You want to build new components like connectors or strategies
 - You want to learn how Hummingbot works at a deeper, technical level

-We maintain guides that show you how to install Hummingbot from in various environments:
+See [Install from Source](./source/) or these guides for various environments:

 * [Linux](./linux.md)
 * [Windows](./windows.md)